 We use Google Analytics on our website, a web analysis service of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, hereinafter referred to as “Google”.
 Google Analytics uses so-called “cookies”, text files which are saved on your computer and which enable analysis of your use of our website.

 The information which is generated by these cookies, such as time, location and frequency of your website visit, including your IP address, is transferred to Google in the USA and saved there.

-Google will use this information to evaluate your use of our site, in order to compile reports of the website activities for us and to provide further services which are connected to the use of the website and use of the Internet.
+Google will use this information to evaluate your use of our site, in order to compile activity reports of the website for us and to provide further services which are connected to the use of the website and use of the Internet.
 Google may also transfer this information to third parties, should this be required by law or should third parties process this data on behalf of Google.

 If you do not agree, you can opt-out of this through the “My Account” section of your Google Account.